-Summary of Benefits Inpatient Care Original Medicare WHA Care+ Meals including special diets; Physicians Services, including surgeons, and specialty consults during an inpatient stay; Regular nursing services; Cost of special care units, such as intensive care or coronary care units; Drugs and medications administered while you are in the hospital; Lab test, X-rays and other radiology services; You pay for each benefits period (3) : Days 1-60: an initial deductible of \$812 Days 61-90: \$203 each day Days 91-150: \$406 each lifetime reserve days (4) Please call 1-800-MEDICARE (1-800-633-4227) for information about lifetime reserve days.
+Inpatient Care Original Medicare WHA Care+ Inpatient Hospital Care (includes Substance Abuse and Rehabilitation Services You pay for each benefits period (3) : Days 1-60: an initial deductible of \$812 Days 61-90: \$203 each day Days 91-150: \$406 each lifetime reserve days (4) Please call 1-800- MEDICARE (1-800-633-4227) for information about lifetime reserve days.
 (4) There is a \$250 copayment for Inpatient Hospital services in a network hospital.
 You are covered for unlimited days each benefit period.
-(3)
+(3) Inpatient Mental Health Care You pay the same deductible and Copayments as inpatient hospital care (above) except there is a 190-day lifetime limit in a psychiatric hospital.
+There is a \$250 copayment for services in a network hospital.
+There is a 190-day lifetime limit in a psychiatric hospital.